kkrt-labs/kakarot-docs/docs/ecosystem/oracles/pragma.md

 The second is the Oracle implementation and its proxy, which are also designed to be updated only as frequently as absolutely necessary.
 This is the contract which protocols use, and the one to which publishers publish.
 In the background, it coordinates the Publisher Registry and the Oracle contract implementation(s).
 The implementation contains the logic for storing and aggregating specific key/value data streams.

-#### Aggregation
+## Aggregation

 ![pragma_v1_aggregation](https://i.ibb.co/ZXmp89H/Screenshot-2023-11-21-at-10-10-30.png)

 Our system incorporates multiple publishers, each responsible for providing data from various sources.
 To determine the price for a given source, we consider the prices submitted by all these publishers.
 Our approach involves conducting an initial on-chain aggregation based on the median of these prices.
 This median value then becomes the established price for that particular source.

-This aggregation process is triggered when one of the aggregation functions, as outlined in the 'Consuming Data' section, is called.
+This aggregation process is triggered when one of the aggregation functions is called.
 During this process, users have the flexibility to choose their preferred method of aggregation for the sources.
 This choice allows them to tailor the final price calculation according to their specific needs or criteria.

 By utilizing this method of aggregation, we enhance the security of the final price determination, making it less vulnerable to manipulation, as it incorporates a broad and balanced range of data from multiple publishers.

-## Consuming Data Feed
+# Consuming our Data Feeds

 You can find the list of supported assets in our main documentation [here](https://docs.pragma.build/Resources/Cairo%201/data-feeds/supported-assets).

-#### Sample code
+### Sample code

 If you are just trying to get started with our price feeds, see the self-contained code snippets below.
 If you'd like to use more advanced oracle functions please see the further information below.
 You can find a full sample data feed consumer contract [here](https://github.com/Astraly-Labs/pragma-hack/tree/master) and the full Oracle interface specification is available [here](https://github.com/Astraly-Labs/pragma-oracle/blob/main/src/oracle/oracle.cairo).

-### (Optional) Add Pragma as a dependency to your scarb/snforge project
+## (Optional) Add Pragma as a dependency to your scarb/snforge project

 ```sh
 scarb add pragma_lib --git https://github.com/astraly-labs/pragma-lib
 ```

-### Retrieve the BTC/USD Spot Median Price
+## Retrieve the BTC/USD Spot Median Price

 ```rust
 use pragma_lib::abi::{IPragmaABIDispatcher, IPragmaABIDispatcherTrait};